bitplane/bitplane.net/log/2026/03/netpbm/index.md

 [more test data](https://sembiance.com/fileFormatSamples/image/monochromeRecursiveFormat/)
 for us to play with.

-So we'll pilfer his test data again and write a magic rule, and link this one in to PRONOM like the others:
+So we'll pilfer his test data again and write a magic rule, use the rule in the detector, and link this one in to PRONOM like the others:

 * [🪄 libmagic rules](https://bugs.astron.com/view.php?id=744)
 * 🗄️ PRONOM: TNA1774653669Q59